AjaxFNC-YT/Py-ItemShop/README.md

 ## Overview
 This script generates an image of the current Fortnite item shop, saving it in a folder.
 This project was based on the [Fortnite-Shop-Bot](https://github.com/FortniteFevers/Fortnite-Shop-Bot) by FortniteFevers.

+## Show Your Support ⭐
+- If you find this project useful or think its cool, consider starring it on github!

 ## Updates
 - Removed Twitter integration; (FUCK TWITTER)
 - Now fully asynchronous with threading to maximize speed.